JustFragger/JustFragger/README.md

 ### Hi there 👋
 My name is Matúš and I do stuff for [@letshashit](https://letshash.it/).
-Mostly moderating their Discord  server, but also coding in VB.net.
+Mostly moderating their Discord  server, but also learning to code in VB.net.
 - 📫 How to reach me: Mostly on Discord as HyperAlly#2100